Top Down Approach to Topological Duality Defects: Example: SCFTs

 To begin, let us recall some basic properties of these D3-brane probes of Calabi-Yau threefold singularities.\footnote{There is a vast literature on the subject of D-brane probes of singularities, see e.g., \cite{Douglas:1996sw, Franco:2005rj, Yamazaki:2008bt} for reviews.} In general terms, we get quiver gauge theories with gauge algebra $\mathfrak{su}(N_1)\times \mathfrak{su}(N_2)\times \cdots \times \mathfrak{su}(N_M)$, with $M$ the number of quiver gauge factors.
 Each gauge group factor has a complexified gauge coupling $\tau_i$ which specifies a marginal coupling of the SCFT.
 In an SCFT realized by a probe D3-brane, there exists a linear combination of these $\tau_{i}$ which corresponds to the IIB axio-dilaton:

 where the $n_i$ are positive integers which depend on the details of the geometry.
-There is a special subspace in the conformal manifold at which the $SL(2,\mathbb{Z})$ duality group action of type IIB strings descends to the SCFT.
-For example, in the special case where $n_i = 1$ for all $i$, this is given by taking $\tau_{i} = \tau$.
+There is a special subspace in the conformal manifold, computed in \cite{Halmagyi:2004ju}, at which the $SL(2,\mathbb{Z})$ duality group action of type IIB strings descends to the SCFT.

 In any case, the IIB $SL(2,\mathbb{Z})$ duality descends to a field-theoretic duality, much as in the $\mathcal{N}=4$ case, and just as there, this also changes the global structure of the theory.
 The 1-form symmetry depends on the global structure of the theory.
 For example, with gauge group $SU(N)^M$, the $\mathcal{N}=1$ theory has a purely electric $\mathbb{Z}_N$ 1-form symmetry, which is the diagonal center of all $SU(N)$ groups.
 The charged Wilson lines can be built, as in the $\mathcal{N}=4$ case, by F1-strings stretched between D3-branes and the asymptotic boundary $\partial X$ of Calabi-Yau threefold $X$.